Michael D. Rennie

 Dr. Rennie is also a Research Fellow with the International Institute for Sustainable Development-Experimental Lakes Area (IISD-ELA), where he oversees the fish population monitoring program and the site of many of CEE Lab members’ field studies and whole-lake experiments.
 He is also an Adjunct Professor in the biological sciences department at the University of Manitoba.

 A graduate of the University of Calgary (BSc) and the University of Toronto (MSc and PhD), Dr. Rennie also held a post-doc position at Trent University.
 He also worked as a Research Scientist for the Department of Fisheries and Oceans Canada at the Freshwater Institute in Winnipeg, MB, before moving onto the IISD-ELA and Lakehead University.

-Dr. Rennie’s general research is focused on understanding the fundamental linkages between metabolic performance of individuals and ecosystem-level processes, and the means by which these relationships are modulated in altered environments, and how these changes affect the pathway and efficiency of energy flow through food webs.
+Dr. Rennie’s research is focused on understanding the fundamental linkages between metabolic performance of individuals and ecosystem-level processes, the means by which these relationships are modulated in altered environments, and how these changes affect the pathway and efficiency of energy flow through food webs.